Pakistan and the United Nations: Pakistan's Mission

-However, the 1951 elections were said to be totally rigged.
+However, the 1951 elections were said to be rigged.
 Polls were conducted in Indian administered Kashmir in August–September 1951.
-There were no women registered as voters in 1951 Jammu and Kashmir elections.
-But there was one woman who contested who lost her deposit.[9]
+There were no women registered as voters in the 1951 Jammu and Kashmir elections.
+But there was one woman who contested and lost her deposit.[9]
 Jammu & Kashmir National Conference won 75 seats under the leadership of Sheikh Abdullah.[10][11]
-On 31 October 1951 he addressed the assembly for the first time and called on it to frame the states constitution and to give a 'reasoned conclusion regarding accession'.
+On 31 October 1951, he addressed the assembly for the first time and called on it to frame the state constitution and to give a 'reasoned conclusion regarding accession'.
 On 15 February 1954 the assembly members who were present cast a unanimous vote ratifying the state's accession to India.[13][14]
 Constitution was drafted which came into force on 26 January 1957.
-Part II, section (3) of the constitution states 'The State of Jammu and Kashmir is and shall be an integral part of the Union of India'.In 1956 the Constituent Assembly finalised its constitution, which declared the whole of the former Princely State of Jammu and Kashmir to be 'an integral part of the Union of India'.
+Part II, section (3) of the constitution states 'The State of Jammu and Kashmir is and shall be an integral part of the Union of India'.In 1956 the Constituent Assembly finalized its constitution, which declared the former Princely State of Jammu and Kashmir to be 'an integral part of the Union of India'.
 Elections were held the next year for a Legislative Assembly.
 This section cannot be legally amended as per provisions of Part XII of the constitution.
 The United Nations Military Observer Group in India and Pakistan (UNMOGIP) was deployed to supervise the ceasefire between India and Pakistan.
-UNMOGIP's functions were to investigate complaints of ceasefire violations and submit findings to each party and to the U.N.
+UNMOGIP's functions were to investigate complaints of ceasefire violations and submit findings to each party and the U.N.
 Secretary-General.

 Kashmir conflict

-The UN remains a keen observer of the Kashmir conflict between Pakistan and India, centring on the disputed state of Jammu and Kashmir.
+The UN remains a keen observer of the Kashmir conflict between Pakistan and India, centering on the disputed state of Jammu and Kashmir.
 Since the transfer of power to both countries in 1947 of the divided territory, the UN has played an extensive role in regulating and monitoring the dispute.